ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - ALTERNATIVE Codealong.md

 - Students find it challenging when we introduce relationships, references etc
 - Explain little by little + provide examples

+@todo:
+- create seed file with Books + Authors + Relationships (so that we spend less time on that, we could just pass them the seed file and ask them to run it)

  -->